-Nina is a contributor to international broadcasters including Bloomberg, Sky, BBC, CNBC and ZDF.
-She has been published by CNN, the Sunday Telegraph and the New Statesman amongst others.
-She has worked at UK Parliament, Spiegel Online, the EU policy think tank Open Europe, and Hanbury Strategy.
+In addition, she is a contributor to international broadcasters including Bloomberg, Sky, CNN and the BBC.
+She has been published by the Times, CNN, the Sunday Telegraph and the New Statesman amongst others.

 Nina speaks seven languages including German, Spanish and French.
 She holds degrees from Cambridge University and University College London.